-Provides guidance and procedures for the use of wireless technologies on the University of lowa campus.
-This policy addresses the use of IEEE 802.11 wireless data networking protocols, commonly known as "Wi-Fi" or "wireless Ethernet."
+Provides guidance and procedures for the use of wireless technologies on the commonly known as "Wi-Fi" or "wireless Ethernet."
 These protocols are used for connecting client devices to a data network through the use of over-the-air radio signals.
 The primary advantages of wireless networks are mobility and flexibility.
-The primary disadvantages are that wireless networks are more susceptible to service disruptions, and they operate at slower speeds.